tedante/boilerplate-node/README.md

-# Boilerplate Nodejs Project
+# Boilerplate API

-This is an boilerplate for fullstack nodejs project.
-A template for starting project with MVC pattern and some package like express, sequelize, ejs, etc.
+This is an boilerplate for backend nodejs project.
+A template for starting project with MVC pattern and some package like express, sequelize, etc.